Brexit travel and transport

 Operation Brock is a traffic management plan, which may be activated at times of cross-Channel disruption if there are significant delays at the border between Dover and Calais.
 The plans are flexible and can be activated depending on the volume and impact on flows around the county, particularly traffic leaving the country via the Kent-based ports.

-Advice for lorry drivers
+Advice for hauliers and lorry drivers

 Highways England will implement Operation Brock if traffic begins to build in the east of the county and ask that lorry drivers: